RaneKun/Safe-Mode-Boot-Manager/README.md

 ## 📝 Notes

 - The script automatically detects your current mode and shows appropriate options
-- Changes are saved - To get back to normal mode, run the script from inside safe mode again
+- Don't delete the script yet!
+Changes are saved - To get back to normal mode, run the script from inside safe mode again